keying-song/employee_management/README.md

 # employee_management
-an wpf application using oracle stored procudure and functions as back end.
+an win form application using oracle stored procudure and functions as back end.